 I realise that giving the user the capability of defining their own CSS could be just as dangerous as giving them access to TinyMCE.
 But if it saves the author time then it can also save them money.

 I used to frown upon the use of internal CSS, but now I’m a big fan.
 Using internal CSS can help reduce the size of the CSS file delivered to the browser.
 It’s also less likely to adversely affect the formatting of other pages.

-The problem is that there is a chance that activating this plugin will break the formatting of content that is relying on certain side effects of the default filters run for 'the_content'
+The problem was that there was a chance that activating this plugin would break the formatting of content that relied on certain side effects of the default filters run for ‘the_content’.

 In v0.8.0 the autop processing has been improved.
 The

 - The topic ‘oik-css is a great time saver’ is closed to new replies.